robusta-dev/robusta/docs/playbook-reference/actions/develop-actions/triggers-and-events.rst

 5. The trigger converts data from the APIServer to a concrete event like ``PodEvent``
 6. The ``PodEvent`` is passed to all playbook actions

-Compatibility of actions and events
+Compatibility of Actions and Events
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 This is discussed in :ref:`Trigger-Action Compatibility` from the perspective of a user who configures playbooks in YAML.